Dress is business casual

 When you enter the Tack Room, you will see two Chesterfield sofas adorned in denim fabric and a long banquette in Pendleton fabric positioned on top of a bold, red Navajo-inspired rug.
 Coffee tables designed to look like shadow boxes picture old rodeo memorabilia—from ribbons to steer shows.

 Our signature cocktail is Grand Champion, a twist on an old-fashioned with Wagyu washed bourbon.
-Another sure to be favorite is the Tequila Mockingbird with silver tequila and muddled watermelon and jalapeno.
-The bar also features a rotating frozen beverage, such as frozen espresso martinis, aperol spritzes and negronis.
+The bar also features a rotating frozen beverages in the summer, such as frozen espresso martinis, aperol spritzes and negronis.

 Happy hour is daily from 4:00-5:30pm with $10 offerings—wines, select martinis, signature cocktails and small bites like Trout Rillettes and Smoked Duck Wings with house made giardiniera and white barbecue sauce.